f500/elewant/README.md

 Feel free to add anything you learn, no matter how small, to <docs/lessons_learned.md>

-Now choose how to get started, Docker or Vagrant:

 ### Getting started with Docker

 You will need docker on your local system: